citp/privacy-policy-historical/i/in/ins/instem.com.md

 We may also hold information about interest which you have shown in any of our products and services and may also keep a record of correspondence which you have sent to us, including a record of any complaints.

-We may collect information about your computer, including if available, your IP address, operating system and browser type for system administration purposes.
-We may also collect information about visits to our website including for example, traffic data, location data and other communications data.
+Using certain secure technologies, we are often able to track what pages on our Web site you have visited, can confirm what business entity you are associated with and identify the general location (country, state) of your business.
+When receiving email from us, we are also able to confirm if you have read our messages and the type of device and browser you may have been using at that time.

 ### How we use your information

 Your personal data will be held on our records and used for the proper administration of our business, including by way of example, to deal with and process your enquiries and to provide you with any further information which you may have requested.

 From time to time we may also contact you about our products and services and which we feel may be of interest to you.
-If at any time you wish to stop receiving any such information from us then you can write to us at [info@instem.com](mailto:info@instem.com).
-Similarly, when we send out our email marketing communications, you can click on the “unsubscribe” link which is included at the bottom of our email communications.
+You have the right to be removed from our mailing list (known as “opting out”).
+You also have the right to ask to be removed from our database and that all of your information be completely erased.
+To do so, you can write to us at [info@instem.com](mailto:info@instem.com).
+Similarly, when we send out our email marketing communications, you can click on the “Subscription Preferences & Rights” link.

 Where you have sent information to us as part of an application for a vacancy or to enquire about work experience, we will use the personal information which you provide to assess your application.
 We may also retain that information for future reference.